Embodied Polyaesthetics

 Roscher's work (theory, practice and philosophy of polyasesthetics) is the foundation for an interdisciplinary training model being taught in various European schools, colleges and conservatories, mainly in Austria, Switzerland and Germany

-Polyaesthetics go along with experiential receptive-active arts engagement (the doing of taking the Fine Arts into low-skilled-high-sensitivity arts activities from the body sense)
+Polyaesthetics go along with experiential receptive-active arts engagement (the doing of low-skilled-high-sensitivity arts activities from the body sense)

-Doing Polyasthetic activities experientially (from felt experiencing) the quality of polyaesthetics is expanding (concerning quality of sensory perception, quality of artistic outcome and quality of in-depth-meaning to be found)
+Doing polyasthetic activities experientially, the quality of polyaesthetics is expanding (concerning quality of sensory perception, quality of artistic outcome and quality of in-depth-meaning to be found)

 This kind of expansion is happening at the edge of bodily knowing.
 Processing at the edge of sensual awareness is bringing the More of (Eugene Gendlin) to the arts, opening up to the Experiential Third

-The Experiential Third is a space offering unpredictable shifts in body, arts and meaning (with all arts activities in arts experiencing and arts expressing being covered).
+The Experiential Third is a space offering unpredictable shifts in body, arts and meaning.
 Those shifts are actualized through the interaction of situation, aesthetics and the living body

 We operate online from GER